mithraadevi/python-exercises/README.md

       - 0 = Safe
       - 1-2 = Caution
       - 3+ = High Risk / Avoid
    Built as part of cybersecurity education to understand phishing tactics.
+- **xor_encryption_decryption.ipyb** - Encrypts text using XOR encryption with a secret key.
+How it works: The same key that encrypts also decrypts.
+This is symmetric encryption.
+XOR is simple but demonstrates the concept — real systems use stronger algorithms like AES.
+- **ping_simulator.ipynb** - Simulates the ping command to test host reachability and latency.
+Generates realistic response times (10-200ms) and random packet loss to demonstrate how network diagnostics work.
+Shows min/max/average latency and connection quality.